barryclark/jekyll-now/_posts/2018-05-09-Stop-_-Frisk.md

 The major takeaways from this analysis are:

 * Overall, black residents, and particularly young black male residents, were stopped at a rate well in excess of both the proportion of black residents living in DC and the proportion of reported crime committed by black residents.
 At the same time, white residents were stopped at rate lower than their population and crime rate.
 This disproportionality persists within each of Washington DC's 39 racially diverse neighborhoods.

-* There exists a powerful linear relationship between the previous year's crime level and the current year's stop and frisk within each neighborhood in DC.
+* There exists a powerful linear relationship between the previous years' crime level and the current years' stop and frisk within each neighborhood in DC.
 However, neighborhoods with higher black populations have greater rates of stop and frisk than a crime-only model would suggest.

+* On average, neighborhoods with the highest concentration of residents of color have ~47 more stop and frisk incidents per year compared to whitest neighborhoods in DC.

+* Black residents in DC are stopped at a rate 3 times higher than white residents across all neighborhoods in DC when using the respective racial cohorts previous years' level of crime as an offset.
+The rate generally increases in neighborhoods with a lower proportion of black residents.

 ---